SkyDocs/speaker-identification/README.md

 And split the generated `data.wav` into 1 second files using the `audio-clip.py` file.<br>
 Run
-`python audio-clip.py` or `python3 audio-clip.py`
+`python audio_clip.py` or `python3 audio_clip.py`

 And train the neural net by running the the `speaker-identification.ipynb` file or run

 `python speaker_identification.py` or `python3 speaker_identification.py`

+### For Regular devices
-After training, save the generated `model.h5` locally in the root folder, the repo.
+*devices with at least i3 processor or equivalent and 4 gigs of RAM* After training, you will get the generated `model.h5` locally in the root folder of the repo.
 And run

 `python predict.py` or `python3 predict.py`

-(depending upon your environment) for real time predction.
+(depending upon your environment) for real time prediction.
+And then speak when prompted and let he

+### For arm/edge devices
+*devices like raspberry-pi & mobile devices(Android & iOS)*

+For these devices you can optimize the model for them using the script `tflite_convert.py`, but the *accuracy may reduce*.

+After successful training of the model you will also get `model_keras_tflite.zip` in your root folder of the repo.

+For the conversion of the standard keras model run `python tflite_convert.py path_to_model_keras_tflite.zip` or `python3 tflite_convert.py path_to_model_keras_tflite.zip`

+And you will get a `model.tflite` for your arm/edge devices!

 ## Contribution

-This is a Purely open-source project, and feel free to suggest the changes.<br>
+This is a Purely open source project, and feel free to suggest changes.<br>

-To contribute Fork it, make the changes and push a pull request and we will get back to you.
+To contribute, Fork it, make the changes and push a pull request and we will get back to you.

+## Reporting a bug

+Create a issue, explaining how to reproduce the issue.

+## Disclaimer

+We provide limited support for the tflite models.

 ## License